 Make sure that the air temperature thermometer is a "high-range" one that can display temperatures at least as high as 95 degrees Fahrenheit (35 degrees Celsius).
 The water temperature thermometer should be able to display temperatures of at least 86 degrees Fahrenheit (30 degrees Celsius).

 Under-Tank Heaters, Rock Heaters, etc.

 Most pet supply stores sell a wide variety of heaters that fit under a tank, or which are shaped liked rocks and go inside the tank.
 I don't recommend any of them.
 They're really designed for terrestrial reptiles, not aquatic turtles.
-In addition, the under-tank heaters are expensive and don't do a good job regulating water temperatures, and the rock heaters may burn your turtle's feet or plastron (the underside of its shell).
-They're designed for desert animals, not aquatic turtles.
+In my experience, the under-tank heaters are expensive and don't do a good job of regulating water temperatures, and the rock heaters usually can't be used underwater.